kpwhri/mml_utils/README.md

 * The total number of files can be unknown.

 These scripts will repeatedly look for new files, build filelists, and run Metamaplite.

+#### mml-to-txt

+Prepare files for running metamaplite.
+Files can be in CSV file or SQL database.

+Additional Options (for both sql/csv):

+* `--n-dirs [INTEGER]`
+  * Number of directories to create with text files.
+Defaults to 1
+* `--text-encoding utf8`
+  * If you want the files in an encoding other than `utf8`, please specify.
+Be sure to test what MetaMapLite is able to handle.
+* `--text-extension ".txt"`
+  * Another option is to have no extension for these files.
+In that case, specify an empty string.

+##### mml-sql-to-txt

+For SQL, you will need to install `sqlalchemy` and a driver (e.g., `pyodbc` for SQL Server as in the example below).

+* `pip install sqlalchemy pyodbc`

+The first two arguments are the SqlAlchemy-style connection string, followed by the query to retrieve (note_id, text).

+Example:

+    mml-sql-to-txt "mssql+pyodbc://SERVER/DATABASE?driver=SQL+Server" "select note_id, note_text from corpus" --outdir OUTDIR

+##### mml-csv-to-txt

+For CSV, you will need to specify the id and text columns.

+Example:

+    mml-csv-to-txt /path/to/corpus.csv --outdir OUTDIR --id-col note_id --text-col note_text

 #### mml-build-filelists